LawrenceMiao/NoteVision/docs/will-docs/README.md

  it says the current activation is not enough.
 THe bias determines the y intercept and offests the graph.

  sigmoid function((w1*a1 -10) + (w2*a2 - 10) ... (wn*an - 10))

+ Chapter 2 - Gradient descent and analyzing a network

+ How does the network learn and what do we want?
+ We want an algo that takes in a bunch of training data which is a bunch of labeled images.
+ The algo will adjust the weights and biases and improve the performance on the training data.
+ The layered structure will hopefully allow the neural network to have decent performance on other new training sets.

+Note: We will understand that machine learning will feel like calculus.
+This is because we neural network is basically optimizing a function to find the miniumums

+ Neural networks learn:
+ First initalize the neural network with random weights and biases.
+The network will do horribily at first

+ The cost function we then define will tell the computer what it's doing bad.
+The cost function compares the outputs with the output we want.

+ Example: The output the network gave has activations for neurons 1,6, 7 ,8 ,9 when we want and output with only an activation for 3 and low to no activation for other neurons.

+ Mathematically:
+ Add up the squares of the differences between the trash activation and the activation we want

+ summation of (every_computer_output - correspoding_desired_output)^2 = cost of training example
+ The sum is small when the network is confident gets the desired output and vice versa.
+ We consider the average cost of all the training examples.
+That value determines how accurate and how bad the computer should feel about the performance.

+ Remember: The network is a function that has inputs and spits out an output.
+Then it is parametrize by the weights and biases (Parameters: #weights, #bias)

+ The cost function is added complexity.
+Takes in as input 13002 weights/bias and outputs 1 number(cost) and the parameters are the many training examples.

+ Telling the computer that the performance is bad isn't helpful so how can we improve the growth mindset.

+ We are then trying to minimize the cost function because we want the lowest cost value possible.

+ For the function start at a random input and then find the slope to slowly find local minimum which is doable.
+ However we want the global min which is crazy difficult.

+ Taking the slope and adjusting the step size portionately to the slope will make the step size smallers as we approach the minimum.

+ Further away from the min will often result in a steeper slope which means the step should be larger.